zuluana/Halia/README.md

 JS Modules is a "Module System" used to bundle code across the filesystem and map it to variables in the local scope (using "import" and "export" statements).

-In contrast, Halia automatically resolves dependencies between features without the need to manually manage import order.
+In contrast, Halia automatically resolves dependencies between modules without the need to manually manage import order.
 In addition, each Halia Plugin has a unique identifier which ensures it's registered as a singleton instance.

-### Vanilla JS vs. Halia

-You don't need Halia to implement the "Plugin Manager" pattern.
+You don't need Halia to manage dependencies or implement the "Plugin Pattern".
 However, as the number of dependencies grows and use-cases evolve, several problems emerge:

 -  **Import Order**:  You need to manage import order, which can become complex and difficult to refactor.
 -  **Singleton Guarantee**:  There's no guarantee the loaded module is a Singleton.